tmfg/mmtis-national-access-point/docs/transit-changes/README.md

       Stop time differences are computed per compared trip pair.
 The departure time differences are computed for each matching stop pair.

+#### Route hash calculation
+Route analysis is not done using raw data.
+Instead a hash checksum is calculated from raw data.
+Reasoning is to simplify comparison of traffic of a route on weekly basis, as well as on daily basis.
+Hash calculation for traffic for one route during one day compresses all the related stop names and stop times used by the route trip stop sequences.

 ### Notifications on transit change detection results